Gefitinib (Iressa ®)

 Return any unused tablets to the pharmacist if your treatment is stopped.

 Back to top

-Each person’s reaction to cancer treatment is different.
-Some people have very few side effects while others may experience more.
+Each person’s reaction to their treatment is different.
+Some people have very few side effects, while others may have more.
 The side effects described here won't affect everyone having this treatment.

-We've outlined the most common side effects but haven't included those that are rare and therefore unlikely to affect you.
-If you notice any effects that aren't listed here, discuss them with your doctor or specialist nurse.
+We have listed the most common side effects but haven’t included all those that are rare as they are unlikely to affect you.
+If you notice any effects that aren’t listed here, discuss them with your doctor or nurse.

 The most common side effect of gefitinib is an acne-like rash that mainly affects the head, chest and back.
 This usually begins during the first 2–3 weeks of treatment and goes away once treatment ends.